Objectives

 Policies

-• Conflict Minerals: As part of our commitment to Corporate Social Responsibility we use our best endeavors to ensure that none of the materials we source are associated with the Democratic Republic of Congo
+- Conflict Minerals: As part of our commitment to Corporate Social Responsibility we make every effort to ensure that none of the materials we source are associated with the Democratic Republic of Congo

 As required by the Act, this Statement sets out the steps that have been taken during the recent financial year to safeguard against slavery in its various forms and human trafficking is not taking place in our businesses or our supply chains.